METAFFORDANCE - Visualise Your Future Actions

 Estimate your breathiliser breath alcohol content:

-A BAC limit of .08 approximates the current breath alcohol limit of 400 (in NZ);
+A BAC limit of .05 approximates the current BREATH alcohol limit of 250 (in NZ);

 For workshops on attentive driving, see DriveDoctor on this website.